rstacruz/cheatsheets/goby.md

 end
 ```

-`require_relative` is to load your libraries that are relative to the current directory.
+`require_relative` is to load other goby files that are relative to the current directory.

 ## Parameter & argument